JereKuusela/valheim-world_edit_commands/README.md

 - `name=text`: Display name.
 Use _ as the space.
 - `resistance=type,modifier`: Sets a damage resistance.

+`tweak_fermenter`:
+- `conversion=from,to,amount`: Conversion recipes.
+- `inputeffect=id,flag`: Effects when adding a new item.
+For random rotation, use 1 as the flag.
+- `outputeffect=id,flag`: Effects when producing a new item.
+For random rotation, use 1 as the flag.
+- `speed=number`: Conversion speed in seconds.
+- `useeffect=id,flag`: Effects when using the tap.
+For random rotation, use 1 as the flag.

 `tweak_itemstand`:
 - `name=text`: Display name.
 Use _ as the space.
 - `item=id,variant`: Attached item.
 Variant is a number.